Chris McKinstry: Life

-In February 1997, Chris McKinstry started an online soap opera, CR6.
+In February 1997, Chris McKinstry started an online soap opera, CR6 (Clickable Reality 6).
 According to journalist Bartley Kives, around 700 people auditioned for the show, which only lasted for two months, before McKinstry left Winnipeg with "estimated debts in excess of $100,000".
 McKinstry later claimed to have lost $1 million in the CR6 failure, and the many people he recruited to build the soap opera, including photographers, writers, a director, and several prominent businesses, never received any of the money owed to them for their work.
+As of 2025, the show is considered lost media as none of the episodes have been archived.

 Before his death, McKinstry designed an experiment with two cognitive scientists to study the dynamics of thought processes using data from his Mindpixel project.
-This work has now been published in Psychological Science in its January 2008 issue, with McKinstry as posthumous first author.
+This work was later published in Psychological Science in its January 2008 issue, with McKinstry as posthumous first author.